List of North American cities by number of major sports championships

-This is a list of cities in the United States and Canada that field or have fielded teams in the five North American major professional sports leagues, showing the number of league championships each city has won.
-The championships won are recorded for the cities only, not the individual franchises.
-When a team relocates to a new city, the number of championships won in the prior city remain with that city.
+This is a list of cities that field or have fielded teams in the major professional sports leagues in the United States and Canada, showing the number of league championships each city has won.
+Championships won are grouped by metropolitan areas, not by individual franchises.
+When a team relocates to a new city, the number of championships won while in the former city remain with that city.

-Championships counted are only from the top-tier/dominant league or leagues in each of the six major North American team sports — American football, baseball, basketball, Canadian football, ice hockey, as well as soccer (or association football).
+Championships counted are only from the major professional sports leagues in each of six team sports — American football, baseball, basketball, Canadian football, ice hockey, and soccer (association football).